 11) Conditions are subject to change.
 Awards are made based on the terms and conditions current at the 1st January 2017.

 Launched in 2012, the BP Scholarships are intended to encourage and support students with a passion for certain STEM (Science, Technology, Engineering & Maths) subjects.

 Each year BP will offer scholarships to up to 10 students from the University of Birmingham.
 Each scholarship is worth up to £12 000 with scholars receiving £3 000 per year for the duration of their degree (up to four years).
 The scholarship is not intended to cover fees but offer students support with the costs of resources and living.
 Learn more about the BP STEM scholarships

-Please see the University's funding database for details of other centrally-administered scholarships.
+Please see the University's funding database and fees and funding pages for details of other centrally-administered scholarships.